Philip-Walsh/Philip-Walsh.github.io/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+### What this means:
+- **Template**: The portfolio structure and design can be used as a template
+- **Personal Data**: The resume data and personal information are not licensed for reuse
+- **Attribution**: If you use the template, you must give credit
+- **NonCommercial**: The template cannot be used for commercial purposes
+- **NoDerivatives**: The template cannot be modified and distributed

 ## 🌐 Live Demo